W1ckedS1ck/python-app/Week3_Docker_K8s/README.md

 ###	•	*The deployment requires 3 replicas, “RollingUpdate” strategy.
 Emulate the “RollingUpdate” strategy by updating docker image.
 Provide screenshots.
 Define the liveness and readiness probes to /health endpoint and 8080 port, resources(requests/limits)

 Need 3 replicas?
-No time to chill, scaling our deploy!
-NOW!
+Just scaling our deploy!
+Just do it!
+NOW!!
 ```bash
  k scale --replicas=3 deploy/wa3
 ```